In this Section

 - Learn a few key accessibility concepts: Learning a few key concepts about accessibility will help you create accessible documents, presentations, and emails.
 These concepts are simple, easy to learn (you might already be doing some of them!) and quick to implement.
 Don't worry if these concepts are new to you.
 Every member of the St. Thomas community - faculty, staff and students - can learn and practice them.

-- Create an accessible course syllabus: To help you get started making your syllabus accessible, we've developed a tutorial with the basic concepts and downloadable syllabus template for you to use.
+- Create an accessible course syllabus: To help you get started making your syllabus accessible, we've developed an online tutorial with the basic concepts and downloadable syllabus template for you to use.
 Once you've gone through the tutorial, simply download the syllabus template and replace the preformatted placeholder text in the title, headers, etc. with your own information, and you will be one big step closer to cultivating an inclusive classroom.
 You can also take your existing syllabus and use these tips from the University of Minnesota to check the accessibility of your syllabus.

 - Accessify the rest of your course: To make your course more accessible, whether online, blended or face-to-face, consider the accessibility of all parts of your course including: